mailsudiptabiswas/Master-Docker-from-Scratch-to-Scale/labs/39_buildkit-lab/README.md

-# Chapter 39: BuildKit – Lab
+# Lab 39: BuildKit – Lab

 ## Objective:
 Enable and use Docker BuildKit for improved builds.